MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     PFV:P3SG:steal:A3PL DEF.SG spear:A2SG
     'They stole your spear!'

-Because a benefactive recipient is usually realized as the syntactic possessor of the P argument, Type II NI results in what superficially resembles a secundative construction.
+Because a benefactive recipient is usually realized as the syntactic possessor of the P, Type II NI often results in what superficially resembles a secundative construction.

     ??????? ???
     ???????            ???